Mark Landis: Works in his own name

 Landis now also creates commissioned original portraits from photographs and donates a portion of each commission toward mental illness awareness.

+In 2020 he appeared on the HGTV show Home Town when the makers of the program commissioned a Landis original portrait of a homeowner's dogs to be hung in the historic Laurel house they were restoring.

 Documentary

 Landis is the subject of the documentary Art and Craft, directed by Sam Cullman and Jennifer Grausman and co-directed by Mark Becker.
 It premiered at the Tribeca Film Festival in 2014, and was acquired by Oscilloscope Laboratories for North American distribution.
 The film examines Landis's personality, his history, his forgeries and the process he goes through to create and donate them.
 The film also features Leininger and Cowan.
 The documentary had its television premiere on September 25, 2015, on the PBS program POV.